discordjs/discord.js-modules/.github/CONTRIBUTING.md

 ## Contributing Tests

-Unit tests are collocated with the code being tested in each package, inside directories named `test`.
+Unit tests are collocated with the code being tested in each package, inside directories named `__tests__`.
 Consult the [Jest docs](https://jestjs.io/docs/en/using-matchers) and existing test cases for how to write new test specs.